rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

     function:
       definition: "my-producer"
 ```
-* As stated in [Functional binding names](https://docs.spring.io/spring-cloud-stream/docs/3.1.2/reference/html/spring-cloud-stream.html#_functional_binding_names): `my-producer` is the function name, `out` is for output bindings and `0` is the index we have to use if we have a single function.
+As stated in [functional binding names](https://docs.spring.io/spring-cloud-stream/docs/3.1.2/reference/html/spring-cloud-stream.html#_functional_binding_names): `my-producer` is the function name, `out` is for output bindings and `0` is the index we have to use if we have a single function.

-#### 2) We create an implementation of our `MyEventProducer` as a `Supplier` of `Flux<MyEventPayload>`, to fulfill the interfaces that both our application and Spring Cloud Stream are expecting:
+#### 2) We create an implementation of `MyEventProducer` as a `Supplier` of `Flux<MyEventPayload>`, to fulfill the interfaces that both our application and Spring Cloud Stream are expecting:
 ```kotlin
 class MyStreamEventProducer : Supplier<Flux<MyEventPayload>>, MyEventProducer {
     val sink = Sinks.many().unicast().onBackpressureBuffer<MyEventPayload>()

     override fun produce(event: MyEvent) {